 Our doctors at Capital Center for Oral and Maxillofacial Surgery are recognized experts in the field of dental implantology.
-On top of that, our practice has been providing patients in Washington, DC with safe, predictable, and natural-looking results for more than 30 years.
+On top of that, our practice has been providing patients with safe, predictable, and natural-looking results for more than 30 years.

 If you had dental implants placed with another provider and believe your implants may be failing, our doctors can help!
 They are experts in revising failed dental implants and take the time to talk with you about the symptoms you are experiencing, conduct a complete examination of your mouth and dental implants, and develop a customized treatment plan to ensure your revised implant placement is successful.

 In this blog, we will discuss more about what causes dental implants to fail, symptoms of dental implant failure, and what you can do to have your dental implants restored.

 If you had your dental implants placed by another provider and suspect they may be failing, there could be a specific reason why.
 Some of the most common reasons patients experience implant failure are due to:

 - Smoking, vaping or using smokeless tobacco before or after your procedure, as smoking restricts blood vessels and discourages healing.